 When Ebenezer's wife became ill, Phebe cared for her and took care of his children after Ann died in June 1842.
 Two months later, Phebe and Ebenezer were married and moved to Nauvoo.

-Traveling westward, Ebenezer enlisted in the Mormon Battalion.
-Family noted that Phebe volunteered as a laundress.
-However, the BY return (church roster) suggests that Phebe planned to stay behind "to go on" to Grand Island.
-There are some slight variations about her 14 year old son's story.
-Zemira's widow's pension application suggests he initially enlisted but his obituary states "his age and feeble appearance barred his enlistment...he found employment as Captain Allen's servant" although no document has been found to verify that.
-He did serve as a servant to Lt Clark.
-Sometime after the BY return was completed on July 21, Phebe joined them.
-Since she was not with him as they left Council Bluffs, it is unknown if she was an official laundress.
+Traveling westward, Ebenezer enlisted in the Mormon Battalion along with Franklin and Miles Weaver - the stepsons of Phebe's brother, William.
+The Brigham Young return (church roster) indicates that Phebe planned to stay behind "to go on" to Grand Island.
+In later years, the widow of her 14-year-old son, Zemira, tried to apply for a pension suggesting Zemira initially enlisted.
+However, his obituary stated "his age and feeble appearance barred his enlistment...he found employment as Captain Allen's servant" although no primary document has been found to verify that.
+Zemira served as a servant to Lt Clark.
+Sometime after the BY return was completed on July 21, Phebe and Zemira joined them.
+Since she was not with Ebenezer as they left Council Bluffs, it is unknown if she was an original laundress.
 Since there are only three known laundresses in that company, it could be that she was added later.
 Both Phebe and Ebnezer left younger children in care of other family members.
 Phebe often worried about the health of her teenage son, and according to family stories, she gathered burnt bread crusts and gave them to Zemira.
-He later commented that they tasted better than pie.
+Stories suggest he later commented that they tasted better than pie.
 As the second oldest woman with the Battalion, Phebe celebrated her 49th birthday as they entered Santa Fe.
-The new Battalion commander, Cooke, initially ordered all 25 women at Santa Fe to Pueblo, but eventually allowed five women to continue to California at their own expense.
-Phebe being one of them, arrived in California in January 1847, living in San Luis Rey and then San Diego where Company B was assigned.
+The new Battalion commander, Lt Colonel Philip St. George Cooke, initially ordered all 25 women at Santa Fe to Pueblo, but eventually allowed five women to continue to California at their own expense.
+Phebe being one of the five, arrived in California in January 1847, living at San Luis Rey.
+She would have remained with her husband who was assigned with Lt Oman to attend to mostly sick men until early April.
+Then they rejoined the main command and Company A in Los Angeles.
 After Ebenezer's discharge in July 1847, they likely traveled with Captain Hunt to Monterey.
-He and Samuel Thompson then led a group to Pleasant Valley in the spring, doing some mining.
-In August 1848, Ebenezer led a group to Utah, arriving in October, comprised of almost 30 individuals from the Battalion and passengers from the ship Brooklyn.
-Family records state Phebe rode a mule by the name of Ginny from California to Utah.

-When they arrived in Utah, they met their children who traveled from Iowa with Ebenezer's daughter Harriett, entering the valley just a week earlier.
-The family soon settled in Willow Creek with Phebe's brother William Draper although they resided briefly in Parowan where Ebenezer was called on a mission in 1850 to help settle the area.
+He and Samuel Thompson led a group to Pleasant Valley in the spring, where he did some mining.
+In August 1848, Ebenezer then led a group to Salt Lake comprised of almost 30 individuals from the Battalion and passengers from the ship Brooklyn and arrived in October.
+Family records stated Phebe rode a mule by the name of Ginny from California to the Great Basin.
+When they arrived in Salt Lake, they met their children who traveled from Iowa with Ebenezer's daughter Harriett, entering the valley just a week earlier.
+The family soon settled in Willow Creek with Phebe's brother William Draper.
+They resided briefly in Parowan where Ebenezer was called on a mission in 1850 to help settle the area.
 Returning to Draperville, now known as Draper, Ebenezer became the first postmaster, but it was Phebe who took care of the post office.
 She became mother to the children of Ebenezer's two plural wives who died.
 She "kept school," worked in the Relief Society, and was active in the community.
 She was a familiar figure at church meetings in her cape, with a little cap on her head.
 She always brought a cushion to soften her bench.
-Phebe and Ebenezer died one year apart in 1878 and 1879.
+Phebe died in 1879, one year after Ebenezer.

-Sources: Family Search pid# as of 1 Apr, 2022: KWJY-1RR Military and Church records, Journals, Personal histories, Zemira's widow pension application
+Sources: Family Search pid# as of January 2025: KWJY-1RR Military and Church records, Journals, Personal histories, Zemira's widow pension application